hwayne/learntla-v2/docs/beginner/nondeterminism.rst

 So far all of our specs have been **deterministic**.
 While there are multiple possible starting states, the behavior from each starting state is fixed.
 Most systems aren't deterministic.
 Some examples:

 - Randomness creates a new possible behavior for each possible random value.
-- Interactive systems aren't deterministic, since we don't know what the user is going to do, and in what order they do it.
+- Interactive systems aren't deterministic, since we don't know what the user is going to do and in what order they do it.
 - We might know the range of readings a sensor could get, but not what specific reading it *will* get.
 - If the system has many moving independent parts, we don't know in which order they'll run.

 The last case, concurrency, we'll cover in the :doc:`next chapter <concurrency>`.
-To handle the rest, PlusCal has a couple of new constructs:
+To handle the rest, PlusCal has a couple of new constructs.

-.. constructs

 .. index:: with; nondeterministic